Kate Austin Family Lawyers

 Consent Order FAQS

 The purpose of this page is to answer as many common Consent Order FAQS as possible.
 Most people have never been through this process before.
-One of our primary jobs is to educate potential clients to how the process works and what needs to be done so that clients can have their Consent Orders approved.
+One of our primary jobs is to educate potential clients on how the process works and what needs to be done so that clients can have their Consent Orders approved.
 We recommend that you discuss your matter directly with our firm so we can address your concerns directly.
 We are a firm that prides itself on being very approachable.

 Why do you charge less than other lawyers?